mendhak/eleventy-satisfactory/posts/post-with-a-video.md

 ---
-title: Post with some videos
+title: Post with some third party media
 description: This post contains sample videos using iframe
 tags:
   - xmas